The debug Library: Inspection and Hooks

 debug.upvaluejoin(original, 1, function() return cache end, 1)

-The Registry and Traceback
+The registry and traceback

-debug.getregistry() returns the registry table — a hidden table used by the C API to store per-global state.
+debug.getregistry() returns the registry table: a hidden table used by the C API to store per-global state.
 From Lua it behaves like a normal table.
 Most Lua code never needs it directly, but C extensions and embedded Lua applications use it to pass data between C and Lua.

 debug.traceback(thread, [msg], [level]) builds a stack traceback as a string.
 It accepts an optional message prepended to the output and a level at which to start the trace.